Studying abroad as a master student in Actuarial and Financial Engineering

 How should I plan my studies if I am interested in studying abroad?

 Please consult the Programme Director about the schedule of the UT courses delivered throughout the two-year study period.

 Will studying abroad extend my studies in UT?

 In general, it depends on the amount of courses you take both at UT and abroad.
 If you plan ahead, it is highly likely that your studies do not need to be extended.
 Still, your study progress might be slowed down in the case you fail your courses abroad or you have taken too few courses prior going abroad, meaning less than the nominal amount in your previous semesters in University of Tartu.

 What are my options for studying abroad?

-- Start with the list of Erasmus+ partner universities for Institute of Mathematics and Statistics.
+- Start with the list of Erasmus+ partner universities.
 Catholic University of Leuven has the closest curriculum to AFE, making it the most suitable choice in terms of best matching courses.
 All universities in the list are viable choices and you can choose the study area based on your preferences.

 - List of partner universities for the University of Tartu is also available, but requires more preparation work to find the courses matching the learning objectives of the AFE programme.